-Exposure: Contact with someone infected with the coronavirus responsible for COVID-19, without wearing PPE.
+Exposure: Contact with someone infected with the coronavirus responsible for COVID-19, without wearing PPE recommended by the CDC.

 Flattening the curve: Slowing a virus' spread to reduce the peak number of cases and related demands on hospitals and infrastructure (Source: CDC).